Practical energy-saving tips from mechanics and repair experts

 Air conditioner

 The summer season is fast approaching, which means you'll be relying more heavily on the AC to stay cool and comfortable.
-Reynaldo Arceo, a technician from J-VAR Airconditioning and Ref Services, recommends setting your unit to 22°C in dry mode for energy-saving efficiency while still bringing comfort.
+Reynaldo Arceo, a technician from J-VAR Airconditioning and Ref Services, recommends setting your unit to 24°C or 25°C in dry mode for energy-saving efficiency while still bringing comfort.

-In addition to the right temperature setting, regular maintenance is key.
-The technician suggests having your air conditioner cleaned and serviced every four to six months to ensure it runs smoothly and efficiently.
-He also advises unplugging the unit when it’s not in use to save energy and prevent unnecessary wear.
+In addition to setting the right temperature, regular maintenance is key.
+The technician suggests having your air conditioner cleaned and serviced every four to six months to keep it running efficiently.
+He also recommends unplugging the unit when not in use or using a timer to control when it turns on and off, which saves energy and prevents unnecessary wear.

 Light fixtures